| Walter

 Philip Sherlock, who is, among other things, a published poet and compiler of

-folk literature.
 The issue forced widely

 publicised debates in parliament with the government claiming that national security